lbryio/lbry.com/content/faq/youtube.md

 ## Why can't I sync my channel?

 Not all channels may qualify for the program, but users can always [upload the content themselves](https://lbry.com/faq/how-to-publish) instead.
+This may also include channels that promote mainly airdrops / money making content, or any content that does not look original/potentially infringes on copyright.
 Eligibility is based on a careful determined criteria to keep spam and abuse out, but everyone else is intended to be eligible.
 If you were rejected and think this was an error, please [contact us](mailto:hello@lbry.com).

 ## Will my content continue to sync?